AsterPhoenixx/Deep-Learning/README.md

     audio_file.write(res.content)
 ```

-it basically returns a clear speech from the text that is created
+it basically returns a clear speech from the text that is created.